kmagusiak/odoo-docker/README.md

 # Using the image

-## Building your image
+## Building your own image

+You can fork this repository and adapt the files as you wish.
+In the [extending](./extending/README.md) directory, you will find examples.

 A github action builds a docker image that can be used for development and testing. https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry

-You can clone this repository and adapt the files as you wish.
-In the [extending](./extending/README.md) directory, you will find examples.

 ## Running and tests

-Additionally to the `odoo` command which is set up to simply start the instance with the generated configuration, there are other commands available.
+Additionally to the `odoo` command which is set up to start the instance with the generated configuration, there are other commands available.

-- `odoo-update` installs and updates a list of modules
+- `odoo-update` installs or updates a list of modules
 - `odoo-test` (re)creates a new database and runs odoo tests
 - `odoo-getaddons.py` lists addon paths or addons with `-m`